 2) How accurate the algorithm which has been developed to analyse speech sounds is when compared to a speech and language therapist.

-The research team at the Bristol Speech and Language Therapy Research Unit (BSLTRU) will be phonetically transcribing the speech of 200 native English speaking children aged 3 to 6 years old.
-The transcriptions and audio recordings will be sent to the Chinese University of Hong Kong for analysis in order to answer the research questions above.
+Data collection is under way.
+The research team at the Bristol Speech and Language Therapy Research Unit (BSLTRU) are phonetically transcribing the speech of 200 native English speaking children aged 3 to 6 years old.
+At the end of the data collection, the transcriptions and audio recordings will be sent to the Chinese University of Hong Kong for analysis in order to answer the research questions above.

 Within this study, there is also a unique opportunity to investigate how intelligibility varies in children with typically developing and impaired speech and how it might be perceived differently by parents and teachers.
 Intelligibility is often the reason for referral to speech and language therapy services and there is sometimes a mismatch between what parents and teachers consider reason for concern.
 The ‘Intelligibility in Context Scale’ is a seven-item parent reported measure which has been validated and provides information on how frequently a child is perceived to be understood by a range of communicative partners.
 In this study, we will also be collecting and comparing data on the Intelligibility in Context Scale when completed by teachers and parents.